Never Show Them Your Knuckles | Pickleball Grip Strategy & Tips

 | Ready Wrist Position | A neutral, relaxed wrist alignment that allows quick, precise adjustments without flipping the paddle face open. |

 If you’ve already worked through how to hold a pickleball paddle, this knuckles rule is the kitchen-specific extension: same solid foundation, but tuned for delicate, fight-for-every-inch dinking.
+For the bigger “grips as gears” roadmap (when to stay Continental, when to switch, when to choke up), go here next: pickleball grips (technique hub).

 Understanding “Never Show Them Your Knuckles”